This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 As the name suggests, Polylimnio consists of several lakes connected by a stream full of cascades and waterfalls.
 Polilymnio’s main lake and waterfall called Kadi, lying just a short (but quite challenging) hike from the car park, is a popular swimming hole and can get pretty busy during the hot summer days.

 To escape the crowds at Kadi lake continue your climb up through a steep, slippery slope on the right side of the waterfall.
-It’ll take you to another, much quieter lake where you can relax on your own.
+It’ll take you to another, a much quieter lake where you can relax on your own.
 Further up, the trail continues through jungle-like vegetation to the last (or first) lake of the row called Black lake.
 From here, a dirt road will bring you back to the car park in about 10 minutes.

 If you want to enjoy Polylimnio in all its fairy-tale beauty visit outside of the main season.
 Be careful after the rain though when the current grows stronger and land slights become a dangerous possibility.